- 1 What is carnival in Germany?

-Munich celebrates Fasching, which the old-fashioned German word for carnival.
-Munich Fasching only last for three days but those three days are packed with so much fun and awesome events.
+Munich celebrates Fasching, which is the old-fashioned German word for carnival.
+Munich Fasching only lasts for three days but those three days are packed with so much fun and awesome events.
 Munich Fasching is full of wild parties, vibrant parades, colourful costumes, live music and dance performances and the most energetic atmosphere you can imagine.

 Every year the locals select a carnival Prince and Princess of Narshala, which is the kingdom of fools.
 A kingdom that only exists during carnival.
-The carnival royalty crowning’s happens on the 11th of November at 11:11am.
+The carnival royalty crowning happens on the 11th of November at 11:11am.
 The most famous event of the Munich Carnival is the Dance of the Market Women which is held in Viktualienmarkt on Fat Tuesday.

 What is carnival in Aachener?

 The carnival motto for Aachen Carnival is motto ‘Spass an der Freud’ or ‘Have fun with joy in your heart’ which essentially sums up what this carnival is all about, lots of merrymaking.
 The big parade is on Rose Monday which features 5000 participants in over 150 carnival groups that make their way through the city.

 Aachen Carnival traditions are actually very rooted in military commentary and a lot of humour, satire and criticism can be seen during the carnival.
 There is even a competition for the best tongue in cheek politicians, diplomats or lawyers who had a good sense of humour whilst in the office.
 They are rewarded with the “Medal for Combating Deadly Seriousness”.